-- Studies to examine the effect on treatment outcomes of assessing the type, severity and impact of chronic pain using current validated instruments in primary care. - Studies to help identify, at the time of diagnosis, which patients are likely to have poorer outcomes and whether referring them at an early stage improves outcomes and reduces harms. - Investigation of the efficacy of simple approaches to enhancing professional-patient interactions in consultations in non-specialist settings to improve long term health outcomes in patients with chronic pain. - RCTs on the efficacy of paracetamol in patients with chronic low back pain. - A study into patterns of opioid prescribing and factors indicating good practice to consider how opioid prescribing can be optimised. - RCTs on the long term effects of opioid use to measure efficacy and adverse events, including effects on endocrine and immune function. - Studies into factors that contribute to the inter-individual variation in response to different treatments (clinical, genetic, pharmacokinetic, neurobiological) and clinical biomarkers for predicting response to treatments. - RCT on the efficacy of opioid rotation. - Studies on the development of predictive tools for risk of misuse of opioids. - Studies on whether the patient's age has an impact on the use of opioids. - Investigation of strategies for combining drug therapies for optimal efficacy, safety and cost effectiveness. - RCTs on the efficacy of pain neurophysiology education. - RCTs on the efficacy of acceptance and commitment therapy. - Large RCTs on the use of acupuncture compared to standard care or other therapies in reducing pain and improving quality of life.
+- Studies to examine the effect on treatment outcomes of assessing the type, severity and impact of chronic pain using current validated instruments in primary care. - Studies to help identify, at the time of diagnosis, which patients are likely to have poorer outcomes and whether referring them at an early stage improves outcomes and reduces harms. - Investigation of the efficacy of simple approaches to enhancing professional-patient interactions in consultations in non-specialist settings to improve long-term health outcomes in patients with chronic pain. - RCTs on the efficacy of paracetamol in patients with chronic low back pain. - Studies of interventions to support reduction or cessation of prescription opioids. - Studies of efficacy and harms of opioids beyond three months' use.
+Harms potentially include (but are not restricted to) problematic use, mortality, impact on endocrine and/or immune function, GI effects. - Studies of factors affecting individual response to opioid therapy. - Studies of harm reduction strategies for patients on continued opioid use for chronic pain. - Investigation of strategies for combining drug therapies for optimal efficacy, safety and cost effectiveness. - RCTs on the efficacy of pain neurophysiology education. - RCTs on the efficacy of acceptance and commitment therapy. - Large RCTs on the use of acupuncture compared to standard care or other therapies in reducing pain and improving quality of life.
 Researchers should ensure that the acupuncture is carried out by practitioners who have received professional training.
 Sham acupuncture is not a suitable comparator. - Economic modelling into the cost effectiveness of an acupuncture service. - Studies into the use of music in combination with other non-pharmacological therapies in patients with chronic pain to determine the outcomes of reduction in pain intensity, reduction in use of pharmacological therapies, and cost effectiveness. - RCTs into the use of hypnosis for pain relief.